memfault/interrupt/_drafts/mcuboot-overview.md

 #### Swap Mode

-Several of the upgrade strategies MCUboot support swapping the primary and secondary images.
+Several of the upgrade strategies MCUboot offers swap the primary and secondary images.
 If the new image installed is not working well, one can then revert to the image that was installed before the upgrade.

 * `MCUBOOT_SWAP_USING_MOVE`: This strategy relies on an extra sector of space being in the primary "slot".
 For this strategy, the bootloader will shift the entire firmware binary in the primary slot up by one sector and then "swap" the sectors between the secondary and primary slots.

 * `MCUBOOT_SWAP_USING_SCRATCH`: This relies on allocating a "scratch" flash region.
 Sectors are temporarily stashed in the scratch region while the primary & secondary slots are being swapped.
 If the scratch area is small, there can be a lot of wear on the internal flash because every single sector gets copied in here during the swap.

 The benefit of the swap approach is the ability to roll back a buggy firmware to a previous version.
 The disadvantage of the strategy is it adds a lot of complexity to the bootloader system and can wear down the flash faster due to the heavier writing.
-It also means any firmware installed needs to support the downgrade path.
+It also means any firmware installed needs to support downgrades.

-> Idea: An alternative and simpler recovery mechanism could be to use `MCUBOOT_OVERWRITE_ONLY`, which stores a
+> Idea: An alternative and simpler recovery mechanism could be to use `MCUBOOT_OVERWRITE_ONLY` and store a
-> "recovery" image elsewhere on flash and copies the recovery image into the secondary slot for
+> "recovery" image elsewhere on flash.
+If an upgrade is buggy and needs to be reverted, the
-> situations where it is deemed necessary to boot into a fallback mode.
+> recovery image  could then be copied into the secondary slot and installed from there.

 ### Crypto Backends